Moomin (1969 TV series): Development and pre-production

 Tokyo Movie, now TMS Entertainment, was chosen to produce the animation.

-The director was chosen to be Masaaki Osumi, who has the unique background of having come from a puppet theater company.
-Osumi, who knows Moomin well, initially thought the content was too static to be suitable for animation, but accepted the position.
+Masaaki Osumi, who came from a puppet theater company, was chosen to be the director.
+Osumi, who was familiar with Moomin, initially thought the content was too static to be suitable for animation, but accepted the position.

 The company hired Yasuo Otsuka as the animation director.
-He was considered to be one of Japan's foremost animators, and he was an important mentor to Hayao Miyazaki.
-He thought the cuteness of movement and the roundness of his drawings as important, and never used straight lines to draw characters such as the Moomins.
+He was considered to be one of Japan's foremost animators, and was an important mentor to Hayao Miyazaki.
+He considered the cuteness of movement and the roundness of his drawings to be important, and never used straight lines to draw characters such as the Moomins.

 The initial meetings were confusing.
 Takahashi, who respected Jansson's opinions and aimed for a plot that was faithful to the original work, was at odds with the advertising agency, which aimed for a plot that did not respect Jansson's original work on the grounds that "the style as it is will not be popular in Japan."
-Osumi was invited by the advertising agency to a planning meeting, where he was surprised and frustrated by their inability to understand the spirit of the source material, due to comments such as "Let's run a bullet train in the Moomin Valley."
-Osumi was dissatisfied and desired to quit, but was fascinated by the animation shown by Mr. Otsuka just before leaving company, and reconsidered.
+Osumi was invited by the advertising agency to a planning meeting, where he was surprised and frustrated by their inability to understand the spirit of the source material due to comments which included the suggestion of running a bullet train in the Moomin Valley.
+Osumi was dissatisfied and desired to quit, but was fascinated by the animation shown by Otsuka just before leaving the company, and reconsidered.
 Osumi later said of the participants in this meeting, "Perhaps, but they had not even read the original work and were only thinking about the character business."
 Later, the bullet train idea was rejected due to opposition from Osumi and others.

 In making the animation, Osumi decided to base it on Moomin comic strips rather than the Jansson novels.
-The strips had a freer plot than the novels, and he thought that "the style of the comic would work as an animation.
+The strips had a freer plot than the novels, and he thought that "the style of the comic would work as an animation".
 Therefore, Osumi claims that he did not create a plot that was different than the comic strip.

-In the casting process, Kyōko Kishida, who was regarded as a great actor with a strong acting background, was chosen to play Moomin.
-This was due to the fact that she once contributed a story about reading a Moomin novel in an essay she had written for a newspaper.
+In the casting process, Kyōko Kishida was chosen to play Moomin because she once contributed a story about reading a Moomin novel in an essay she had written for a newspaper.
 Subsequently, the casting of other main characters was done according to Kisida's abilities, and stage actors and other actors with greater theatrical skills than the popular voice actors of the time were employed.

 Hisashi Inoue, a distinguished novelist and dramatist, participated as a screenwriter.

-At first, there were some complaints from the advertising agency that the story was too self-control.
-However, once the animation was actually broadcast, the response was more favorable than expected, and especially since the sponsor, Calpis, liked it very much, and the strong complaints receded, as if pushed by them.
+At first, there were some complaints from the advertising agency that the story was too self-controlled.
+However, once the animation was actually broadcast, the response was more favorable than expected, especially since the sponsor, Calpis, approved of it, and the strong complaints receded.

-Thus was created "Moomin," a children's animation mixing fantasy by Jansson and Japanese culture.